“The Net interprets censorship as damage and routes around it.”

 It goes without saying, of course, that RSK fans preserving the show is illegal, as the community has no right to distribute these copyright works on the internet.
 But this is a case — one of many — where copyright law and the so-called free market have failed.
 Copyright laws were originally written to preserve the artist’s ability to control the distribution and monetisation of their own work.
 Copyright was supposed to encourage the spread of culture and art by ensuring any profit generated by an artwork went to the artist whose labour produced it.
 The usual argument in favour of copyright is that this situation benefits not just artists but also the public at large, as copyright holders are encouraged to increase the availability and access to their works.
 But of course this is not the world we live in.
 We live in a neoliberal hellscape in which gargantuan media conglomerates slurp up intellectual property and sit on it, with no intention of ever letting it see the light of day, like dragons hoarding piles of gold coins.

-For now, in cases where rights holders are unwilling to take on the task, fandoms and communities must pick up the slack.
+For now, in cases where rights holders are unwilling to do so, fan communities must preserve the objects of their fandom or no one else will.

 Footnotes

-2. “Ephemerality has been a major problem across radio’s more than a century long history: as a live broadcast medium, much radio programming was never recorded.” — Andrew J. Bottomley, “Podcast Archeology: Researching Proto-Podcasts and Early Born-Digital Audio Formats” in J.W.
+- 3“Ephemerality has been a major problem across radio’s more than a century long history: as a live broadcast medium, much radio programming was never recorded.”
+Andrew J. Bottomley, “Podcast Archeology: Researching Proto-Podcasts and Early Born-Digital Audio Formats” in J.W.
 Morris & E. Hoyt (eds), Saving New Sounds: Podcast Preservation and Historiography, Ann Arbor: University of Michigan Press, pp. 29–50.